The group workforce

 The KOS approach

 The development of human capital is necessary to reach and maintain levels of excellence in healthcare services and to consolidate a management style based on the strategic management of human resources.
 KOS is aware that human resources and know-how are key assets in gaining competitive advantage, above all because of the sensitive context in which the group operates, and because of the responsibility entrusted to our people.
 The company, therefore, constantly invests in professional qualification and training.
-During 2019 a total of 70,840 hours of training were provided.
+During 2020 a total of 50,837 hours of training were provided, mostly focused on the adoption of specific prevention and protection behaviours and the correct use of PPE and dressing and undressing method to contain Covid-19 virus.

 The company regularly carries our investigations into the climate of the workplace and recently introduced a benefit plan that facilitates a better work-life balance – a crucial consideration in the social-healthcare sector – and to support employees and their families with initiatives linked to study, health and free time.